wnfs-wg/spec/spec/notation.md

 The CID's multicodec is meant to be inferred automatically from its type parameter.
 For example, `Cid<Cbor<...>>` will always be a CID marked as `dag-cbor`, and `Cid<Encrypted<...>>` will always be a CID marked as `raw`.

 The *actual* representation of `Cid` is meant to be a byte representation for CIDs, and depends on the context.
-E.g. if `Cid` is found somewhere within a `Cbor<>` block, then it uses the DAG-CBOR-native way of encoding CIDs as CBOR objects with a `42` tag and a binary representation of a CID.
+E.g. if `Cid` is found somewhere within a `Cbor<T>` block, then it uses the DAG-CBOR-native way of encoding CIDs as CBOR objects with a `42` tag and a binary representation of a CID.

-## `AesGcm<Data>`
+## `Encrypted<Data>`

 This represents a ciphertext that's marked with the data type `Data` that it needs to decrypt to.
-For example `AesGcm<Ratchet>` represents a byte string that would decrypt to a value of type `Ratchet` using [AES-GCM](https://csrc.nist.gov/publications/detail/sp/800-38d/final) with 256-bit keys.
+For example `Encrypted<Ratchet>` represents a byte string that would decrypt to a value of type `Ratchet` using [XChaCha20-Poly1305] with 256-bit keys.
-The ciphertexts produced by `AesGcm<>` have a 12 byte initialization vector prepended and the 16 byte authentication tag appended.
+The ciphertexts produced by `Encrypted<T>` have a 24 byte initialization vector prepended and the 16 byte authentication tag appended.

-## `AesKwp<Data>`
+## `KeyWrapped<Data>`

 This represents a ciphertext that decrypts to given data type `Data`.
-The encryption/decryption algorithm used is [AES-KWP](https://www.rfc-editor.org/rfc/rfc5649) with 256-bit keys.
+The encryption/decryption algorithm used is [AES-KWP] with 256-bit keys.
 AES-KWP can be thought of as keyed permutation function where observing the permutation doesn't reveal information about the key used, together with an 8-byte authentication tag.
-It doesn't provide [IND-CCA2](https://en.wikipedia.org/wiki/Ciphertext_indistinguishability), so must only be only be used in cases where detecting two same-key and same-message ciphertexts is not a security concern.
+It doesn't provide [IND-CCA2], so must only be only be used in cases where detecting two same-key and same-message ciphertexts is not a security concern.
 In this specification we use AES-KWP for encrypting random AES keys and private node headers containing the `inumber`, `NameAccumulator` and skip ratchet.

 ## `ByteArray<length>`